yooseokseo/best-team-ever/final/final.md

   	|       |-- settings.js 			: Account settings page
 	|       |-- viewHistoryDetail.js 		: View pill history for a single medication
 	|       |-- viewPillDetail.js 			: Option to delete the pill on pill detail page
-	|       |-- viewProfile.js 			:View a user profile, option to edit info or delete the profile
+	|       |-- viewProfile.js 			: View a user profile, option to edit info or delete the profile
 	|-- views
 		|-- addNewMed.handlebars		: Page where users can add information for new medication
 		|-- addNewProfile.handlebars		: Page for users to add information and create new profile